chaos-polymtl/lethe/doc/source/parameters/cfd/linear_solver_control.rst

   Evaluating terms involving the hessian is expensive.
 Therefore, one can turn on or off those terms in the mg level operators to improve performance by setting ``mg enable hessians in jacobian`` to ``false``.
 This is useful for certain problems and must be used carefully.

 .. tip::
-  The ``mg int level`` option only works for ``gcmg`` preconditioner.
-It allows to choose an intermediate level as coarse grid solver and to perform several multigrid v-cycles there.
+  The ``mg int level`` option only works for the ``gcmg`` preconditioner.
+It allows to choose an intermediate level as coarse grid solver where a GMRES preconditioned by several multigrid v-cycles is used.
+The following parameters: ``set mg gmres max iterations``, ``set mg gmres tolerance`` and ``set mg gmres reduce`` can be used to set the desired number of maximum iterations, the absolute tolerance and the relative tolerance.

 In addition, Lethe supports `p-multigrid` through the ``gcmg`` preconditioner.
 It can be used by specifying two additional parameters: